daniellerch/daniellerch.github.io/stego/aletheia/lsbr-attack-en.md

 <br>
 ## OpenPuff

 [OpenPuff](https://embeddedsw.net/OpenPuff_Steganography_Home.html) is a free tool for hiding information on different types of media.
-Next, we are going to analyze this tool in its version v4.0.1, when the images in which the information is hidden are bitmaps.
+Next, we are going to analyze this tool in its version v4.0.1, when the images in which the information is hidden are uncompressed.

 <center><img src="/stego/aletheia/resources/openpuff-1.png"/></center>